Benawii/tenhou-log-collector/README.md

 A tool for collecting log links from Tenhou's Mahjong clients.

 Both Tenhou's Windows client and flash clients remove old game links.
 This tool lets you save those links in a separate file so that they never get deleted.
 It will look for logs in Flash's local storage as well as Windows client's directory.
-Collected game links are stored in logs.csv, in the same directory as the tool.
+Collected game links are stored in the file logs.csv, in the same directory as the tool.

 ```
 Usage: tenhoulogcollector [/nowait]